CitrineInformatics/citrine-python/docs/source/getting_started/projects.rst

 A Project is the basic container for AI Assets on the Citrine Platform, such as GEM Tables, Predictors, Design Spaces, and Design Workflows.
 Access rights on resources inside a Project are managed, granted, and revoked at the Team level.

-Users are individuals using the Citrine Platform, and they are made members of Team.
+Users are individuals using the Citrine Platform, and they are made members of a Team.
 A user who is a member of a Team has access to all of the Projects that the Team has access to.

 Every interaction with every other type of resource is scoped to a single Team.